Ultramega5000/Race-Scheduler/README.md

 # Racing Scheduler - React

 * React project that schedules a sailing team racing event using either a round-robin HSL scheduling system or a swiss-league system.
-* Stores teams, events, races and results on a database
+* Stores teams, events, races and results on a database.
-* Records Results to a database and shows results from past races
+* Records Results to a database and shows results from past races.
-* Shows overall results
+* Shows overall results.
-* Can filter by team and predicts time of each race
+* Can filter by team and predicts time of each race.

 # Running the Project